rapka/polemics-md/yt-dlp-tutorial.md

 	irm get.scoop.sh | iex```

 3. After installing Scoop, use it to install yt-dlp and ffmpeg with `scoop install yt-dlp ffmpeg`.
-4. Move to your Downloads folder with `cd .\Downloads\`.
+4. Navigate to your Downloads folder with `cd .\Downloads\`.
-5. Run your yt-dlp command to download your video!
+5. Run your yt-dlp command!

 ### macOS